 UPC-A/EAN-13 with Extended Coupon Code

 Use the following codes to enable or disable UPC-A and EAN-13 with Extended Coupon Code.
-Default = On.
+When left on the default setting (Off), the scanner treats Coupon Codes and Extended Coupon Codes as single bar codes.